 Well, what can we say if you have done the entire French way you will certainly appreciate a rest day here!
 The very brave that are continuing on to Fisterra will no doubt enjoy a break at this point.

-Santiago de Compostela has so much to offer the Old centre rich in History with lively Bars and restaurants serving incredible foods and wines of the region.
-You can also visit the New City centre where you will find everything you could possibly want or need.
+Santiago de Compostela has so much to offer.
+The old centre is rich in history with lively Bars and restaurants serving incredible foods and wines of the region.
+You can also visit the new city centre where you will find everything you could possibly want or need.

 Get yourself a map of the city centre to ensure you do not miss a thing!

-We highly recommend going to the Pilgrims Mass here in Santiago, no matter if you are not religious it is the milestone of having made your destination and the community of Pilgrims that gather giving this service an energy that is a wonderful way to finish your Camino and for those heading to Fisterra a little boost in morale to keep you strong and walking.
+We highly recommend going to the Pilgrims Mass if you are religious or not.
+The milestone of having made your destination and the community of Pilgrims that gather give this service energy that makes a wonderful way to finish your Camino.
+For those heading to Fisterra a little boost in morale to keep you strong and walking.